Corey Bailey

 For all mechanisms

-While shuttling the tape, periodically apply more lubricant to the cloth (tape oxide
+While shuttling the tape, periodically apply more lubricant to the cloth (tape

-syringe with a sharp needle!).
-As to how often to apply more lubricant, it’s all a
+(Not a medical syringe with a sharp needle!).
+As to how often to apply more

-learning process and it depends on the speed of the tape passing through the
+lubricant, it’s all a learning process and it depends on the speed of the tape

-Obviously, the faster the tape speed, the more often lubricant will need to be
+times play speed).
+Obviously, the faster the tape speed, the more often lubricant

-applied.
-Since lubricating the tape using this process takes two hands, one will
+will need to be applied.
+Since lubricating the tape using this process takes two

-need to stop and apply more lubricant because one hand has to act as a reel
+hands, you will need to stop and apply more lubricant because one hand has to

-break or using a hand-crank mechanism such as a film editor.
-Overlapping
+act as a reel break or using a hand-crank mechanism such as a film editor.

-tape end-to-end, Attach a section of leader to the opposite end of the tape.
-At this
+lubricated the tape end-to-end, Attach a section of leader to the opposite end of

-point, you are done and can play the tape.
-Presuming that you started with side
+the tape.
+At this point, you are done and can play the tape.
+Presuming that you

 Caveat; Although I have used the previously described process many, many